A riverfront reimagined.

 Continuing a tradition of collaboration.

 During the Great Depression, the Works Progress Administration (WPA) assembled teams of well-regarded architects to design much-needed housing for low-income families throughout Chicago.
-Almost a century later, one such development, Julia C. Lathrop Homes, is undergoing a comprehensive transformation.
+Almost a century later, Lathrop has undergone a comprehensive transformation.

-The HED team contributed its integrated design expertise and extensive housing experience to modernize the historic structures; incorporate health, wellness and sustainability strategies; redesign systems for efficiency and effectiveness; address accessibility; and provide LEED documentation for two additional structures on this site.
-The overall project has LEED and Green Enterprise Community certification, becoming one of the largest Green Enterprise Communities to date.
+The HED team contributed its integrated design expertise and extensive housing experience to modernize this historic complex.
+The transformation incorporates health, wellness, accessibility and sustainability strategies.
+The overall project has LEED and Green Enterprise Community certification, becoming one of the largest Green Enterprise Communities in the United States to date.

 The revitalized Lathrop is now a bustling, diverse and sustainable community on Chicago’s rapidly evolving riverfront, including 414 mixed-income residences, 16 of which are of the original 32 buildings.
 Today, Lathrop is home to two- and three-story, high quality walk-up residences, accommodating a range of mixed income levels.
 The property’s historic Great Lawn, which fronts the Chicago River, provides a green space for both the residents and the surrounding community to enjoy.